 Put your money where your mouth is.
 How many times has convenience crept up and kicked us in the butt?
 I want a guarantee.

-- A national warranty backs all Safelite repairs and are guaranteed to pass lease turn-back and state vehicle inspections.
+- A national warranty backs all Safelite repairs and is guaranteed to pass lease turn-back and state vehicle inspections.

 Spam (and not the canned, uber salty kind) has become part of life.
 I don’t need it knocking on my door or finding me in a parking lot.

 - Some unethical companies – windshield bullies — take advantage of the fact that insurance companies cover the cost of the repair, so they’re using it as a way to file fraudulent charges to the insurance company when there isn’t really damage.
-These types of scammers are show up at car washes, gas stations and even go door-to-door and pressuring you to file unnecessary claims.
-If you suspect damage, go to a trusted vendor who will inspect the glass before performing work.
+These types of scammers show up at car washes gas stations and even go door-to-door and pressure you to file unnecessary claims.
+If you suspect damage, go to a trusted vendor to inspect the glass before performing work.

-Isn’t it great to know that with a simple step like taking care of a chip you’re doing great things in keeping your family safe?
-Beyond the windshield I recommend:
+Isn’t it great to know that you’re doing great things in keeping your family safe with a simple step like taking care of a chip?
+Beyond the windshield, I recommend:

-- Taking a field trip to the fire department and making sure your car seat is installed properly.
+- Take a field trip to the fire department and ensure your car seat is installed correctly.
 Many communities also offer stop stations.
 Give kids the boost of the seat and ensure their safety–correctly.

 Recently, my grandma experienced some crazy stuff on the road.
-It did great damage to her car and left a valuable impression.
-While driving home late at night she experienced a tire blow out.
-She pulled over immediately and without any issues only to find that her entire right bumper and side panel was destroyed…not from the tire but from where someone had crashed into her car, which caused the tire blow-out.
+It did significant damage to her car and left a valuable impression.
+While driving home late at night, she experienced a tire blowout.
+She pulled over immediately and without any issues only to find that her entire right bumper and side panel was destroyed…not from the tire but from where someone had crashed into her car, which caused the tire blowout.

 - Before getting into your car, walk around it.
-Make sure someone didn’t back into the car, crash into the car, and that all bumpers, mirrors, etc. are intact.
+Make sure someone didn’t get back into the car, crash into the car, and that all bumpers, mirrors, etc., are intact.
 Look at your tires for proper inflation.
 It might just save your life.

 Honestly, I really didn’t know that a windshield was such a vital part of the car.
-In my naivety, I admit I thought it was there to keep the bugs and debris from flying into my face!
+I admit I thought it was there to keep the bugs and debris from flying into my face in my naivety!
 Whoops!

-Road Trips are what we do and I encourage my family to not drive distracted…no headphones, blaring music, no food while driving and if you get tired, pull over.
-It’s imperative you are alert at all times because someone else behind the wheel may not be.
+Road Trips are what we do, and I encourage my family not to drive distracted…no headphones, blaring music, no food while driving and if you get tired, pull over.
+You must be alert at all times because someone else behind the wheel may not be.